helidon-io/helidon/metrics/api/README.md

        return this;
    }
    ```
-3. Add or augment a setter for `Config` so it includes this or the equivalent:
+3. Add or augment a setter for `Config` so it includes the following code or the equivalent:
    ```
    public Builder config(Config componentConfig) {
    ...